Can Alzheimer’s Disease Be Prevented?

 We have many people reach out to us because they have seen a loved one suffer from Alzheimer’s disease or because they have had genetic testing done and found that they carry one or two copies of ApoE4, the strongest genetic risk factor for Alzheimer’s disease.
-Our Self Guided Plan is designed for individuals who are looking to do all they can to prevent Alzheimer’s disease.
-Many of our clients on the Self Guided Plan are in their 40’s and 50’s, they currently are exhibiting no signs of cognitive decline, but they wish to take action right now to prevent the disease from taking root.
+Our Cognitive Health Program is designed for individuals who are looking to do all they can to prevent Alzheimer’s disease.
+Many of our clients on the Cognitive Health Program are in their 40’s and 50’s, they currently are exhibiting no signs of cognitive decline, but they wish to take action right now to prevent the disease from taking root.
 Thus, even if you are not showing signs of Alzheimer’s disease, now is the time to take action to prevent the underlying causes of cognitive decline.

-The Amos Institute Cognitive Health Program offers three plans for preventing and reversing the signs and symptoms of Alzheimer’s disease.
-Our Self Guided Plan is recommended to those looking for a cost effective solution for Alzheimer’s prevention.
+Our Cognitive Health Program is recommended to those looking for a cost effective solution for Alzheimer’s prevention.
 In addition to setting you up to be in your absolute best health, completing our program will also help you avoid the exorbitant costs associated with chronic diseases.
 Contact our team today to get started →